Susana-dLG/PowerBI-Financial-sample-Report/README.md

 # 🎯 Final Notes

-This project reflects core Power BI capabilities for data transformation, visualization, and interactive reporting.
+This project reflects core Power BI capabilities for data transformation, visualisation, and interactive reporting.
 It's ideal for showcasing business intelligence skills on a real-world-style financial dataset.

 ---
 Created by Susana-dLG